datopian/flowershow/site/content/docs/blog.md

 ## Blog authors

+Flowershow will display authors from the `authors` frontmatter list field below the blog title.
+It will also try to link each author to the corresponding author's page, if such a page exists.

+> [!note]
+> By default, Flowershow treats all pages in `<your-content-folder>/people` directory as author pages (as well as each page with `type: Person` in its frontmatter).
+> You can configure path to the folder with your authors pages by setting `peopleDir` property in your config.js file.

-Flowershow will try to find an author page for each author you provide in the `authors` frontmatter field.
-It look for an author page with a matching author `id`, `slug` (file name), or `name`.
+Flowershow will look for an author page with the `id`, `slug` (file name), or `name` matching the value provided in the `authors` list.
 If no matching page have been found, the provided string will be used.

-By default, Flowershow will look treat all pages in `<your-content-folder>/people` directory as author pages, as well as each page with `type: Person` in its frontmatter.
+If the page has been found, the author's name will be displayed and it will be linked to the author page.

 ### Blog author frontmatter fields